 BS, University of Nebraska - Lincoln; MS, University of Nebraska - Lincoln ; PhD, University of Nebraska - Lincoln (1986)

 James joined the faculty at Indiana State University in 1985.
 His original research dealt with the impact of subcultures on Decision Support System usage.
 He was primarily responsible for the development of two courses in the MIS program - Decision Support Systems and The Management of Information Systems.

 He had been active on the School of Business Student Affairs Committee for many years, serving as chair for several of them.
 He had been active on the University level, serving on the University Student Affairs Committee, the University Club, the Graduate Student Appeals Committee, the University Speakers Series, the Career Fair Advisory Board, and a number of ad hoc committees.
-He was co-founder and co-sponsor of MISA and Alpha Iota Mu.
+He was co-founder and co-sponsor with Dennis Bialaszewski of Management Information Systems Association (MISA)in the spring of 1990; and Alpha Iota Mu.

 He has published in Human System Management, Interface and the Proceedings of several professional conferences.
 He has authored a study guide for an introductory MIS text.
 He has been active in local consulting, and computerized the Terre Haute Community Theatre's ticket handling system.

 Gerald M. "Pat" Calvert, Jr., 1970 - 1998